sunnywizy/AirBnB_clone/web_static/README.md

-This file will be updated once the project is done.
+This file will be updated once the project is done